 the combinations of range of extreme conditions for the flight system and which do not necessarily all occur during qualification testing

-For example, worst-case friction levels.

 the effect of on-ground environmental conditions

-For example, air pressure, gravity effects, and test rigs perturbations.

 the worst or extreme case conditions.

+1 to item 1: For example, worst-case friction levels.

+2 to item 2: For example, air pressure, gravity effects, and test rigs perturbations.

-12Worst-cases identification
+Worst-cases identification

 The worst-case operational and nonoperational sizing of a mechanism shall be identified according to the environmental, load and functional performance characteristics for the particular spacecraft and mechanism.